ashraf-minhaj/static-s3-website/README.md

 # Create and Host a static website on AWS s3 with Terraform

 # Step by Step guidelines
-- Full tutorial on my [dev.to/ashraf-minhaj](https://dev.to/ashraf-minhaj) blog.
+- Full tutorial on my [dev.to/ashraf-minhaj](https://dev.to/ashraf-minha) blog post, [click here](https://dev.to/ashraf-minhaj/static-website-on-s3-using-terraform-16e4).
 Enjoy.

 # Steps
 - clone this repository